 - 1. Students wishing to stay after school to use facilities, equipment, or for any other reason must have approval from the high school administration. - 2.
 Priority to all facilities and equipment is first given to any scheduled activity. - 3.
 When the gym is in use for any game at any level, the weight room may not be used. - 4.
+The weight room is not to be used by middle school students. - 5.
 Any equipment needs (balls, cones, keys, etc.) or facility requests for outside activities should be made in advance.
-Students must not ask and expect coaches to supply them with equipment on short notice. - 5.
+Students must not ask and expect coaches to supply them with equipment on short notice. - 6.
 Any use that detracts from scheduled activities is not permitted.